Challenge Course Counsellor

 - Physical ability to respond appropriately to situations requiring first aid.
 Must be able to assist campers in an emergency (fire, evacuation, illness, or injury) and possess strength and endurance required to maintain constant supervision of campers.

-- Able to manage climbing, standing, some bending, stooping, and stretching as well as daily exposure to the sun and heat and varying environmental conditions
+- Able to manage climbing, standing, bending, stooping, and stretching as well as daily exposure to the sun and heat and varying environmental conditions

 Minimum Age: 18 years